clockzhong/pysha2/README.rst

 time (due to the prevalence of Python 2.3 and 2.4), and so I was able to recover all but the unit tests (which I later rewrote).

+This library now could run in Python3.10 without any problem because of my changes(ClockZhong)

 Usage
 =====